jpawlowski/personal-website/content/en/legal.md

 This website is powered by the [LoveIt theme](https://hugoloveit.com/) for [Hugo](https://gohugo.io/) and is hosted on [GitHub Pages](https://pages.github.com/).

 Source code is maintained at [GitHub](https://github.com/jpawlowski/personal-website).

+Blog posts are written using [GitHub Codespaces](https://github.com/features/codespaces), which runs [Visual Studio Code](https://code.visualstudio.com/docs/remote/codespaces) in a prepared virtual container environment.
+Using the [Frontmatter](https://frontmatter.codes/) extension provides additional support for handling metadata and provides a CMS-like user experience.
+The entire editing and publishing process can be performed locally via a remote connection to the Codespace or directly in a browser window.